krydos/PHPNotifier/README.md

 ```

 This method accepts unix timestamp as first argument.
 If you use `DateTime` PHP's object you can get this value by `getTimestamp()` method.

+**make sure that binary you're trying to execute is exists in your system**

 TODO
 ------